3 cars on Amtrak train with 311 passengers derail, none hurt

 Abrams’ statement said the main train was to continue its journey north though some of the sleeping car passengers had to be put aboard a different train.

-He didn’t say what caused the three-car derailment, and the statement also gave no immediate indication whether the fierce storm that coated Savannah with a rare snowfall Wednesday was any factor.
+He didn’t say what caused the derailment, and the statement also gave no immediate indication whether the storm that coated Savannah with a rare snowfall on Wednesday was a factor.

-News footage from the site showed police and other emergency vehicles — their lights flashing — crunching over snowy, ice-shrouded roads near tracks where the cars had derailed.
-Workers in neon safety vests, their frosty breath rising in the bitter cold air, converged at the scene.
+News footage from the site showed police and other emergency vehicles with flashing lights crunching over snow and ice and converging near tracks where the derailment occurred.

 Passenger Joel Potischman told The Atlanta Journal-Constitution he boarded the train early in the day in Delray Beach, Fla., to head home to Brooklyn, New York.
-He said the train was headed north amid winter scenes of snow and ice from the storm that had just clobbered the normally mild Southeast city.
+He said the train was en route north amid winter scenes of snow and ice.

-Another passenger, Mike Zevon, told the newspaper that it was the last three cars derailed.
+Another passenger, Mike Zevon, told the newspaper that it was the last three cars that derailed.

 Abrams’ statement didn’t elaborate on how many cars were in the formation and conditions with the weather or the tracks at the time.